jcyesc/linux-kernel-development-101/labs/kernel-intro/ch6-modules/README.md

 A module:

 - has to have the `MODULE_LICENSE()` macro to avoid tainting the kernel.
-- needs to be specified the init and clean up functions using the macros:
+- needs to specify the init and clean up functions using the macros:
 `module_init()` and `module_exit()`.